As used in this chapter:

 (1) Any university, college, or other educational facilities; or

 (2) Any use of a tract of land, or property determined by the board of health as not being within the intent of this chapter.

-(O) "Substantially alter" means to change the layout or the internal components of a camp, including but not limited to movement of utilities or changes in established roadways, camp areas, or other facilities.
+(Q) "Substantially alter" means a change in the layout or design of a camp, including, without limitation, the movement of utilities or changes in established roadways, camp areas, or other facilities.

 (R) "Temporary shelters" means tents, adirondack shelters or other non-permanent structures used for overnight camping, field trips, and backpacking purposes.